|Nutrition Facts (per serving)|

-Bring a small pot of water (about 1 quart) to a simmer with 1 1/2 teaspoons of kosher salt and the juice of half of the lime.
+Bring a pot of water to a simmer and season with half of the lime juice and the kosher salt.

 Add the shrimp and cook, stirring, for 30 seconds or so (1 minute if you're using larger shrimp), just until the shrimp are turning pink/opaque.
 They should be almost but not quite cooked through—the shrimp will continue to cook as they cool.

 Drain and place in a bowl.
 Toss with remaining lime juice and refrigerate for 20 minutes or more.

-Place the Clamato, ketchup, and hot sauce in a small bowl and whisk until blended.
+Add the Clamato, ketchup, and hot sauce to a mixing bowl and whisk until blended.

-Slowly pour in the olive oil, while continuing to whisk, until oil is incorporated.
+Slowly pour in the olive oil, while continuing to whisk, until the oil is incorporated.

-Mix in the cumin and a pinch of kosher salt.
-Taste for seasoning and adjust, adding more salt or hot sauce to taste.
+Taste for seasoning and adjust, adding salt or more hot sauce to taste.

 Assemble the Ceviche

 Remove the shrimp from the refrigerator.
 If you're using larger shrimp, cut them into two or three pieces.

-Toss the cooled shrimp (including lime juice) with the onion, cucumber, tomato, avocado, and cilantro.
+Toss the cooled shrimp (including the lime juice) with the onion, cucumber, tomato, avocado, and cilantro.